* Adrienne Clements, LMFT-S is now accepting NEW COUPLES THERAPY CLIENTS. Please visit the Contact Page to set up your free 15 minute phone consult*

-Hi I’m Adrienne Clements, MA, LMFT - Integrative Psychotherapist + Relationship Counselor.
+Hi I’m Adrienne Clements, MA, LMFT-S (she/her), Psychotherapist and Relationship Counselor.

-Are you looking for a therapist who understands what you are going through and the pain or trauma that you have experienced?
+Are you looking for a therapist who understands what you are going through in your relationship?
 Are you seeking someone to help you navigate these challenges with more confidence and resilience?
 Reaching out for help when we are struggling is really difficult.
 Maybe you have been trying to manage it on your own for a while, but things just don’t seem to be changing and you are feeling stuck.

 Welcome to my practice, I am glad you found your way here.
 And I am here to tell you, that no matter what you are struggling with in your life or relationship right now – it CAN change and get better.
-Together, we can create a collaborative plan to help you integrate the past and create a more resilient future.
-Therefore, not only will we design a plan to help you relieve your distressing symptoms, but we will create a plan that increases your natural resilience and fosters long-term healing and growth.
+Together, we can create a collaborative plan to help you integrate the past and create a more resilient relationship.
+Therefore, not only will we design a plan to help you relieve your distress, but we will create a plan that increases your natural resilience and fosters long-term relational healing and growth.

 They say in school you learn a lesson to pass a test, and in life, you are given a test to learn a lesson.
 Well, I certainly have been given a lot of tests and learned a lot of lessons over my life.
 And one thing I know for sure is that change and healing are possible.
 It happened for me, and it’s possible for you too.
 You can create the life and relationships you desire in spite of your past or your circumstances if you are willing to embrace the process and do the necessary inner and outer work to get there.